 Credit may be granted for professional experience through the portfolio assessment.
 Transfer credits are accepted with certain guidelines.
 Please contact the dance department for further information.

-Marygrove’s dance program is professionally oriented and emphasizes broad performance experience.
-All majors/minors are members of the Marygrove College Dance Company or Company2.
-The dance company performs informally on campus, off-campus in lecture demonstrations, as guest artists with local dance companies, collaboratively in one divisional musical theatre production and in three full-scale proscenium dance concerts in the Marygrove College Theatre.
-In addition, the dance department participates in the Michigan Dance Council (MDC) and the American College Dance Association (ACDA) conferences.
+Marygrove's dance program is professionally oriented and emphasizes broad performance experience.
+All majors/minors are members of the Marygrove College Dance Company or Company II.
+The dance company performs informally on campus, off-campus in lecture demonstrations, as guest artists with local dance companies, and three full-scale proscenium productions in the Marygrove College Theatre.
+In addition, the dance department participates in the Michigan Dance Council (MDC) and the American College Dance Festival (ACDFA) conferences.

 The dance department offers membership to The National Dance Honor Society, Nu Delta Alpha Chapter for all eligible dance majors/minors.